 In both 17th- and 18th century records it is sometimes difficult to separate, from their description, objects imported from China, Japan, Siam, and Persia.
 These things were brought to Europe in the ships of the various East India Companies, often trans-shipped in Indian entrepots, or at Batavia in the Dutch East Indies.
 Thus we sometimes find mention of 'Indian' porcelain, although it was never made in India, and Chinese silks are often called 'Indian'.
 The Coromandel screen (so-called) was made from incised and coloured Chinese lacquer panels, which received the name from the fact that they were trans-shipped on India's Coromandel coast.
 On the other hand 18th century records are sometimes specific.
 The best Japanese porcelain for instance was clearly described as premiere qualite du japon, from which we may deduce the fact that the origin was important in this case.

 Louis Quatorze was very fond of these exotic extravagances, and porcelain vases, lacquer, and other objects from the Far East decorated the salons of Versailles.
-In Chinese pottery, especially popular were vases made in the last years of the Ming dynasty and the first part of the reign of the Ch'ing Emperor K'ang Hsi (1666-1726).
+In Chinese pottery, especially popular were vases made in the last years of the era of Ming Dynasty art (1368-1644) and the first part of the reign of the Ch'ing Emperor K'ang Hsi (1666-1726).
 These, in sets of three, five, or seven, formed the garniture de cheminee, placed on the mantelshelf, which continued to be popular throughout the first quarter of the 18th century.
 At first in the Chinese taste, these were later decorated, usually at Canton, with designs which included armorial bearings specially commissioned by European purchasers.

 But the demand for Chinese porcelain, with its novel decoration, far outran the supply, even though a fairly usual cargo amounted to a hundred thousand pieces of all kinds, and European craftsmen and designers imitated Chinese decoration without understanding, sometimes blending it with European motifs often of unbroken classical descent.
 These mixtures are termed chinoiseries.
 They first appeared in the second half of the 17th century, the product of numerous travel-books, and continued to be popular until well beyond the middle of the 18th century.
-One of the first designers to adopt the chinoiserie in France was Jean Berain the Elder (1637-1711), who was succeeded as 'dessinateur du cabinet du Roi' by his son, Jean Berain the Younger (1678-1726).
+One of the first designers to adopt the chinoiserie style in France was Jean Berain the Elder (1637-1711), who was succeeded as 'dessinateur du cabinet du Roi' by his son, Jean Berain the Younger (1678-1726).
 (See also the later fashion for Ukiyo-e Woodblock Prints and the 19th century style of Japonism.)

 At first more or less confined to tapestries and faience, the fashion for chinoiseries began to sweep Europe, forming perhaps the most outstanding decorative theme of the early years of the great Meissen porcelain factory of Augustus the Strong, inspiring such painters as Francois Boucher (1703-70), and, with the invention of a varnish suitable for imitating Chinese lacquer by the Brothers Martin (vernis Martin), providing the means for decorating some of the most colourful furniture of the reign of Louis Quinze.